-Robin Leichenko's book, Climate and Society: Transforming the Future, written with Karen O'Brien, has been published by Polity Press.
+Robin Leichenko's book, Climate and Society: Transforming the Future, co-authored with Karen O'Brien, was been published by Polity Press in June 2019.
 The book explores the social causes, consequences, and responses to climate change, and identifies openings and opportunities to create a more equitable and sustainable future.
 It frames climate change as a social issue that calls for integrative approaches to research, policy, and action.
-Leichenko and O'Brien explore dominant and relevant discourses on the social drivers and impacts of climate change, highlighting the important roles that worldviews and beliefs play in shaping responses to climate challenges.
+In the book, Leichenko and O'Brien explore dominant and relevant discourses on the social drivers and impacts of climate change, highlighting the important roles that worldviews and beliefs play in shaping responses to climate challenges.
 Situating climate change within the context of a rapidly changing world, the book demonstrates how dynamic political, economic, and environmental contexts amplify risks yet also present opportunities for transformative responses.

 Climate and Society: Transforming the Future is designed as a primary textbook for undergraduate courses on climate change and society.
 It is based on the premise that climate change is a critical social challenge, but also a pivotal opportunity for transformative change.
 It is meant for students and general audiences who are interested in learning more about the environmental, political, economic, and cultural aspects of climate change, and about broader and deeper approaches to climate change solutions.
 "Our aim is to bring climate change into the curriculum through a hopeful and positive message, showing students that they matter and that they can make a difference," Professor Leichenko, Chair and Professor in the Department of Geography at Rutgers, said.